Last updated: April 14, 2026

 Overload to Isolate (The 1v1 Kill)

-This is a classic concept I’ve seen evolved from his Bayern Munich days.
+This is a classic positional play concept I’ve seen evolved from his Bayern Munich days.
 The principle is simple: Overload one side to isolate the other.

 - The Trap: The moment the defense shifts, City switches the ball rapidly to the opposite wing.